bitExpert/prophiler-psr7-middleware/README.md

 composer.phar require bitexpert/prophiler-psr7-middleware
 ```

-## How to use it
+## How to use the Prophiler PSR7 Middleware

-Create Prophiler toolbar:
+Create the Prophiler toolbar:

 ```php
     $prophiler = new \Fabfuel\Prophiler\Profiler();